 2. I can’t seem to get a break in this business.
 If a comedian can’t reach the level where they can deliver stand-up material at 18+ seconds per performing minute…

 There are few “breaks” to be had in stand-up comedy for comedians who can’t reach the laughter levels comedy agents, bookers, comedy club managers, etc. REQUIRE to hire out stand-up comedy talent.

 And there are also fewer breaks overall to be had if a comedian can only perform an “adult” show in the comedy club market — which automatically knocks that comedian out of working in virtually every other well-paying stand-up comedy market (corporate market, wedding entertainment, funny DJ/Event host, conventions, cruise ships, etc.)

-Now for anyone who wants to suck with extreme passion, intense motivation AND get a shot at record deal because of funny singing, they may want to study this guy (who DID get a record deal — I really admire his courage and drive):
+Now anyone who wants to suck with extreme passion, intense motivation AND get a shot at record deal because of funny singing, they may want to study this guy (who DID get a record deal — I really admire his courage and drive):

 3. I’m going to do what I do and screw the audience.
 This is the ultimate cover for a persistent lack of comedy talent and skill.

-At this point, I suppose the goal is to become an underground comedy living legend without actually having to be funny because the “message” they have is so powerful that the laughter generated is actually telepathic laughter — yes, it’s just that intense.
+At this point, I suppose the goal is to become an underground comedy living legend without actually having to be funny because the “message” they have is so powerful that the laughter generated is actually magical telepathic laughter — yes, it’s just that intense.

 Then one day audiences will somehow openly appreciate their sense of humor with actual audible laughter instead of telepathic laughter (which can on occasion include gnashing of teeth) and will embrace them lovingly with open arms, cheering praises of their extreme talent…